Balanced cross-Kerr coupling for superconducting qubit readout

 Setting \(J = 0\) for the moment, the coupling Hamiltonian can be written in the form

 To second order in phase fluctuations, the cos-cos interaction of the first term leads to \( \hat{\varphi}_t^2 \hat{\varphi}_r^2\), thereby mediating a nonperturbative cross-Kerr coupling.
 As discussed in Ref.~\cite{chapple:2024}, this results in large measurement critical photon numbers and no Purcell decay.
 When supplemented with the appropriate resonator drive~\cite{chapple:2024}, this interaction emulates the longitudinal coupling discussed in Ref.~\cite{Didier_longitudinal}, enabling fast and accurate discrimination of the pointer states.
 Here, we show that the circuit of \cref{fig:circuits} achieves the aforementioned benefits with a significantly simplified design.
-On the other hand, to first order in phase fluctuations, the sin-sin interaction term is an unwanted Jaynes-Cummings interaction that causes multiphoton resonances \cite{ MIST_1, Lescanne:2019, Dynamics_of_transmon_ionzation, Reminiscence_chaos, MIST_2}, thereby lowering the critical photon number, see \cref{sec:cancel_ionization} of \cite{Supplementary_Information}.
-A potential mitigation strategy involves increasing the detuning between the qubit and resonator while increasing the qubit-resonator coupling to maintain a constant dispersive shift~\cite{Connolly2024talk, Kurilovich2024talk}.
-However, this requires the use of low-frequency qubits strongly coupled to high-frequency resonators which poses its own set of challenges.
-Additionally, for moderate detunings, this approach leads to Purcell-limited qubit lifetimes, necessitating the use of a Purcell filter.
+On the other hand, to first order in phase fluctuations, the sin-sin interaction term is an unwanted Jaynes-Cummings interaction that causes multiphoton resonances \cite{ MIST_1, Lescanne:2019, Dynamics_of_transmon_ionzation, Reminiscence_chaos, MIST_2}, thereby lowering the critical photon number, see Sec S3A of \cite{Supplementary_Information}.
+A potential mitigation strategy is to substantially increase the qubit–resonator detuning—well beyond what it is used in standard dispersive readout—while simultaneously increasing the coupling to keep the dispersive shift fixed~\cite{kurilovich:2025, connolly2025, dai2025}.
+In practice, this places the qubit at a small fraction of the resonator frequency (e.g., $\omega_r/\omega_q \sim 10$) and thus relies on low-frequency qubits strongly coupled to high-frequency resonators, which introduces its own set of challenges.

 Instead, here we propose to cancel this unwanted sin-sin term by introducing a parallel capacitance to the Josephson junction which mediates a charge-charge coupling $J \h{n}_t \h{n}_r$, see \cref{fig:circuits}.
-The coupling strength $J$ is specifically chosen to cancel the Purcell decay by setting the $0 \leftrightarrow 1$ matrix element of the interaction Hamiltonian to zero, as expressed by the condition
+The coupling strength $J$ is specifically chosen to cancel the exchange (Jaynes–Cummings) coupling by setting the $0 \leftrightarrow 1$ matrix element of the interaction Hamiltonian to zero, as expressed by the condition